James Clark (Bible Christian)

-James Clark (18 October 1830 – 7 June 1905) was an English Bible Christian Church minister and activist for temperance and vegetarianism.
-Clark was deeply involved in social causes, including relief efforts during the Cotton Famine and service on the Salford Board of Guardians.
-As honorary secretary of the Vegetarian Society, he represented the organisation at international congresses and helped found the International Vegetarian Union.
+James Clark (18 October 1830 – 7 June 1905) was an English Bible Christian minister and social reformer.
+He was based in Salford, where he served as pastor of the denomination for nearly 50 years.
+He was also involved in local education and poor-law administration, including service on the Salford School Board and the Salford Board of Guardians.

+Clark became a teetotaller in 1848 and a vegetarian in 1851.
+He worked with temperance organisations in Manchester and held positions in the United Kingdom Alliance, the Manchester and Salford Temperance Union, and the Lancashire and Cheshire Band of Hope Union.
+He was honorary secretary of the Vegetarian Society, chaired its annual meeting in 1902, and represented it at international congresses.
+He was later credited with helping to establish the International Vegetarian Union.

 Biography

 Early life and career

 James Clark was born on 18 October 1830 in Bolton, Lancashire.
-He was Christened in Bolton le Moors on 2 January 1831.
+He was baptised in Bolton le Moors on 2 January 1831.
 Clark's family had a history of tuberculosis.

-Clark moved to Manchester as a youth and began his career in a shipping house, where he later became a buyer.
-Despite the demands of his work, he attended evening classes associated with the Bible Christian Church in King-street, Salford.
+Clark moved to Manchester as a youth and began work in a shipping house, where he later became a buyer.
+He also attended evening classes associated with the Bible Christian Church in King Street, Salford.